drivechain-project/docs/bip2-blind-merged-mining.md

 By the time Blind Merged Mining can take place, the ChainIndex is globally known (it is the "Account Number" in D1 [see previous BIP]).

-The other two items, sideHeaderHash and prevBLockRef, are created by sidechain nodes.
-The first, sideHeaderHash, is quite straightforward -- side:nodes build valid side:block-headers, and take the hash of these.
-The prevBlocRef value is more complicated.
+The other two items, sideHeaderHash and prevBLockRef, are created by sidechain nodes. sideHeaderHash is quite straightforward -- side:nodes build side:block-headers, and take the hash of these.

+The final item, prevBlocRef, is a little more complicated.
 It is an integer that counts the number of "skips" one must take in the side:chain in order to find the current side:block's parent block.
-In practice, this value will always be zero, except in cases where invalid sidechain blocks have been mined, or when a side:node intentionally wants to orphan some side:blocks (if a side:node wants to orphan the most-recent N blocks, the value of the current block will be equal to N ; in the block after that it will be back to zero).
+In practice, this value will almost always be zero.
+It will only be a value other than zero, in cases where invalid sidechain blocks have been mined, or when a side:node intentionally wants to orphan some side:blocks (if a side:node wants to orphan the most-recent N blocks, the value of the current block will be equal to N ; in the block after that it will be back to zero).

-~ dot examples image ~
+![image] ~~ (/bmm-dots-examples.png)

-As we will see, prevBlockRef will be isomorphic to "prevSideHeaderHash" (this "prevSideHeaderHash is sidechain's equivalent of the mainchain's "prevBlockHash") -- it will be possible to freely convert from one to the other.
+Since the hashes themselves are already ordered by the mainchain, tracing the blockchain's path by index (prevBlockRef) will be the same as tracing it by identifying a list of hashes.
+In other words, the ordering given via each side:block's "prevBlockRef" will be isomorphic to an ordering given by each side:block's "prevSideHeaderHash" ... if "prevSideHeaderHash is defined to be the sidechain's equivalent of the mainchain's "prevBlockHash".
+It will be possible to freely convert from one to the other, and we will exploit this later in the "bribe" payment, M8.

-The "Bribe" payment, M8, will ultimately come in two versions.
-The second version is specialized for use in the Lightning Network and must used the full 32-byte prevBlockHash (ironically, this larger transaction is likely to be off-chain and ultimately much cheaper for the Bitcoin network to process).
+M8 will ultimately come in two versions.
+The second version is specialized for use in the Lightning Network and must use the full 32-byte prevBlockHash (ironically, this larger transaction is likely to be off-chain and ultimately much cheaper for the Bitcoin network to process).
 The first version of M8, in contrast, cannot be used inside the Lightning Network but will only require the 2-byte prevBlockRef.
-(This is important because some side:nodes may be unwilling or unable to open a channel with each main:miner.)
+It is important to have both, because some side:nodes may be unwilling or unable to open a channel with each main:miner.

+Now that we know what our critical data is, and how it is made, how is this data broadcast and stored?

 ##### Broadcast